World of DeFi: AMMs: Types of AMMs

 Virtual Automated Market Makers or vAMMs

-Virtual Automated Market Makers, or vAMMs for short such as the one created by Perpetual Protocol, allowed for perpetual trading on DEXs.
+Virtual Automated Market Makers, or vAMMs for short created by the AMM protocol Perpetual Protocol, allows for perpetual trading on DEXs.

 A perpetual contract is a derivative of an underlying asset similar to any futures contract but without any expiration date and can exist for infinity.